Netmera/Netmera-React-Native-Typescript-Example/README.md

 ##### Netmera Inbox Category Examples

 You can fetch the Netmera category as following.
-For more detailed usage, please see the [example project](https://github.com/Netmera/Netmera-React-Native-Example/blob/master/src/Screens/Category.js).
+For more detailed usage, please see the [Category screen](src/screens/Category.tsx) in this example project.

 ```
  const fetchCategory = async () => {